-- the Fund may invest its assets in both euros and foreign currencies; - if the assets are not invested in the aforementioned financial instruments, the Fund may invest in certain money market instruments (such as certificates of deposit and commercial paper), money market investment funds, or hold them in the form of cash equivalents; - additional income may be generated through entering into "repurchase agreements" ("repos") and "lending transactions" (lending securities from the investment portfolio); - subject to the provisions on leverage in the prospectus, the maximum expected level of gross leverage (sum of nominal values) of the Fund is 200%, and the maximum expected level of net leverage ('commitment' method) is 150%: - the manager aims to invest exclusively in liquid assets that are not subject to special arrangements as defined in the prospectus; - the Fund's manager has the authority to enter into short-term loans on behalf of the Fund; - · transactions with related parties will occur under market-standard conditions; - the Fund invests globally in financial instruments via securities exchanges and/or with counterparties approved by the manager, in line with the investment policy.
+- · the assets may be invested in both euros and foreign currencies; - where deemed appropriate by the manager, risks such as currency risks may be hedged against the index; - to the extent that the assets are not invested in the aforementioned financial instruments, there is the possibility to invest in certain money market instruments (e.g., certificates of deposit and commercial paper), money market investment funds, or to hold in the form of cash; - additional income can be generated through entering into repurchase agreements ("repos") and lending transactions (lending securities from the investment portfolio); - subject to the provisions in the prospectus, the Fund's gross leverage is capped at a maximum of 250% and net leverage at a maximum of 200%; - the manager aims to invest solely in liquid assets, without special arrangements as specified in the prospectus; - the Fund's manager has the authority to enter into short-term loans as a debtor on behalf of the Fund; - · transactions with related parties will occur under market-conforming terms; - the Fund invests globally in financial instruments via securities exchanges and with counterparties approved by the manager.
 Major stock markets are located worldwide, including examples such as New York, London, and Tokyo.

-2.7 Dividend policy
+2.8 Dividend policy